SS&C Technologies (NASDAQ:SSNC) Updates FY 2021 Earnings Guidance

 SS&C Technologies (NASDAQ:SSNC) updated its FY 2021 earnings guidance on Tuesday.
 The company provided earnings per share guidance of 4.540-4.760 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.540.
 The company issued revenue guidance of $4.83 billion-$4.97 billion, compared to the consensus revenue estimate of $4.82 billion.SS&C Technologies also updated its Q2 2021 guidance to 1.100-1.160 EPS.

-Several analysts have commented on the stock.
-Credit Suisse Group assumed coverage on shares of SS&C Technologies in a research note on Monday, March 1st.
+Several brokerages have recently commented on SSNC.
+Zacks Investment Research raised shares of SS&C Technologies from a hold rating to a buy rating and set a $81.00 target price on the stock in a report on Tuesday.
+Deutsche Bank Aktiengesellschaft lifted their price objective on shares of SS&C Technologies from $75.00 to $85.00 and gave the company a buy rating in a research note on Monday, January 4th.
+Credit Suisse Group initiated coverage on shares of SS&C Technologies in a research note on Monday, March 1st.
 They issued an outperform rating on the stock.
-Needham & Company LLC boosted their price target on shares of SS&C Technologies from $80.00 to $90.00 and gave the stock a buy rating in a research note on Tuesday.
-DA Davidson boosted their price target on shares of SS&C Technologies from $80.00 to $84.00 and gave the stock a buy rating in a research note on Tuesday.
-Morgan Stanley boosted their price target on shares of SS&C Technologies from $70.00 to $75.00 and gave the stock an equal weight rating in a research note on Tuesday.
-Finally, BTIG Research boosted their price target on shares of SS&C Technologies from $72.00 to $85.00 and gave the stock a buy rating in a research note on Thursday, January 7th.
-Five equities research analysts have rated the stock with a hold rating, eleven have issued a buy rating and one has issued a strong buy rating to the stock.
-The stock presently has a consensus rating of Buy and a consensus target price of $75.88.
+BTIG Research lifted their price objective on shares of SS&C Technologies from $72.00 to $85.00 and gave the company a buy rating in a research note on Thursday, January 7th.
+Finally, DA Davidson lifted their price objective on shares of SS&C Technologies from $80.00 to $84.00 and gave the company a buy rating in a research note on Tuesday.
+Five research analysts have rated the stock with a hold rating, eleven have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
+The stock presently has an average rating of Buy and a consensus price target of $75.88.

-The company also recently declared a quarterly dividend, which was paid on Monday, March 15th.
-Investors of record on Monday, March 1st were issued a dividend of $0.16 per share.
-This represents a $0.64 annualized dividend and a yield of 0.86%.
-This is an increase from SS&C Technologies’s previous quarterly dividend of $0.13.
-The ex-dividend date was Friday, February 26th.
-SS&C Technologies’s dividend payout ratio is presently 17.68%.
+The firm also recently declared a quarterly dividend, which was paid on Monday, March 15th.
+Stockholders of record on Monday, March 1st were issued a dividend of $0.16 per share.
+This represents a $0.64 dividend on an annualized basis and a dividend yield of 0.86%.
+The ex-dividend date of this dividend was Friday, February 26th.
+This is a positive change from SS&C Technologies’s previous quarterly dividend of $0.13.
+SS&C Technologies’s payout ratio is 17.68%.

 SS&C Technologies Company Profile